quanghuy0497/Transformers4Vision/README.md

 		- Untrimmed query video => split into multiple clips => backbone network
 		- **_Common attention block_**: built on self-attention mechanism & non-local structural => model long-term spatio-temporal information
 			- Formula: `A^(I1,I2) = I1 + Linear(Norm[A(I1,I2)])`
-				- With A^ is the common attention, A is the standard atteention, I1, I2 are 2 inputs
+				- With `A^` is the common attention, A is the standard attention, I1, I2 are 2 inputs
 			- Common attention aligns each query clip feature with its previous clip features => contain more motion information => benefit the common action localization
 	+ **_Few-shot Transformer (FST)_**:
 	![](Images/Few_Shot_Transformer_detailed.png)